FAU-LAP/NOMAD-CAMELS/README.md

 - Pause would trigger unsubscribe of run-router for live data saving, now moved so it does not happen
 - List-plot now shows again on new data
 - Fixed a bug that would not allow extension-users to show up in data
+- Fixed bug where a custom function signal that does not use force-sequential would not work

 ## 1.2.2
 Features: